Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Introduction

 Despite its significance, there has not been any systematic study characterizing the performance of existing AI video chat systems.
 Although the status-quo network stack might be similar, AI video chat applications fundamentally differ from existing applications such as traditional video chat, AI text/audio chat, and video analytics.
 The difference comes from multiple dimensions -- latency and quality metrics, and the new scenarios that are enabled by the AI video chat.
 For example, compared to traditional video chat, the receiver of the video changes from human to machine.
 This also alters evaluation priorities: rather than focusing solely on perceptual quality and end-to-end latency, the emphasis shifts toward the accuracy and responsiveness of the AI’s output.
 Compared to text- or audio-only AI systems where the processing can be stateless and all the conversation contexts are sent each time, AI video chat must handle continuous high-bitrate video streams, which significantly challenge the computational demands and transmission patterns.
 Finally, unlike video analytics, AI video chat is fundamentally interactive, demanding a conversational flow.

 To address this gap, in this paper, we propose a benchmark that can comprehensively evaluate the performance of AI video chat, with carefully designed evaluation metrics spanning four dimensions -- quality, latency, internal mechanisms, and system overhead.
 On the dimension of quality, we analyze several unique use cases that emerge from the usage of AI video chat -- e.g., answering a question based on the video minutes ago.
-For latency, we investigate both the time required to set up a video chat and the response time of the AI agent.
-Regarding internal streaming mechanisms, we study how the design choices of different protocols, bitrate, framerate, and so on are reflected.
+For latency, we investigate both the time required to set up a video chat and the response delay of the AI agent.
+Regarding internal streaming mechanisms, we study how the design choices of different protocols, bitrate, frame rate, and so on are reflected.
 We further conduct a series of microbenchmarks to measure system overhead.
 These studies, to the best of our knowledge, evaluate the performance of AI video chat comprehensively for the first time.

-We further evaluate the performance of five mainstream AI video chatbots using our benchmark, as detailed in Table~\ref{tab:apps-overview}.
-These applications are selected based on their popularity and regional diversity: \chatgpt (OpenAI), \gemini (Google), \grok (xAI), \doubao (ByteDance)~\cite{doubao-official} and \yuanbao (Tencent)~\cite{yuanbao-official}.
-The first three chatbots are the only video-enabled applications from the global top 15~\cite{top_ai_chatbots}, while the last two are the only ones with this feature among the top five in China~\cite{top_ai_chatbots_cn}.
-We develop the testbeds for real phones and cloud emulated phones to evaluate the performance both faithfully and broadly.
-The measurements were conducted across four countries and six regions.
-The applications were monitored continuously over a 21-day period, accumulating more than 60 hours of active video chat session time.
-Leveraging these testbeds, we evaluate each application on its supported platforms (cloud or local) and utilize the cloud infrastructure to conduct measurements across multiple geographic regions.
+We further evaluate the performance of six mainstream AI video chatbots using our benchmark, as detailed in Table~\ref{tab:apps-overview}.
+These applications are selected based on their popularity and regional diversity: \chatgpt (OpenAI), \gemini (Google), \grok (xAI), \doubao (ByteDance)~\cite{doubao-official}, \yuanbao (Tencent)~\cite{yuanbao-official} and \qwen (Alibaba)~\cite{qwen-official}.
+The first three chatbots are the only video-enabled applications from the global top 15~\cite{top_ai_chatbots}, while the last three are the only ones with this feature among the top five in China~\cite{top_ai_apps_china_2026}.
+We developed testbeds based on both real phones and cloud-emulated phones to evaluate performance both faithfully and broadly.
+The measurements were conducted across four countries and five regions in two rounds -- August 2025 and March 2026 -- with each round running continuously for at least a week.
+In total, the two rounds accumulated more than 120 hours of active video-chat session time.
+Leveraging these testbeds, we evaluate each application on its supported platforms (cloud or local) and use the cloud infrastructure to measure across multiple geographic regions.

+Beyond the objective benchmark, we deployed an online video-chat battle platform to gather subjective user feedback.
+In each session, a user concurrently runs a video chat with two randomly selected applications, asks both the same prompts, and votes for the one that delivered the better experience.
+To date, the platform has logged over 200 head-to-head battles, with every application appearing in more than 80 of them, providing the first systematic user-rated comparison of AI video chat services.